raspberrypilearning/thonny-install/en/step_1.md

 ## Install Thonny

---- collapse ---
----

-title: Thonny on Raspberry Pi
+# Install Thonny on a Raspberry Pi

----
 - Thonny is already installed on Raspberry Pi OS, but may need to be updated to the latest version
 - Open a terminal window, either by clicking the icon in the top left-hand corner of the screen or by pressing the Ctrl+Alt+T keys at the same time
 - In the window, type the following to update your OS and Thonny